janies/ipset/doc/ipset-output-format.markdown

 All of this has ramifications on the storage format, since we're storing the BDD structure of a set.
 To store a BDD, we only need two basic low-level storage elements: a _variable index_, and a _node ID_.
-Since an IP set can store both IPv4 and IPv6 addresses, we need 160 total variables: 32 for the bits of an IPv4 address, and 128 for the bits of an IPv6 address.
+Since an IP set can store both IPv4 and IPv6 addresses, we need 129 total variables: variable 0 to determine which kind of address, and variables 1-128 to store the bits of the address.
 Node IDs are references to the nodes in the BDD.

 A terminal node has an ID ≥ 0.
 We don't explicitly store terminal nodes in the storage stream; instead, the node ID of a terminal node